 The Singapore Zoo is the only place in the world where you can have breakfast with orangutans!
 Ride a tram through the zoo on a morning tour with an expert guide who points out some of the 3,600 animals that inhabit the wildlife park.
 If you choose the optional jungle breakfast, enjoy a delicious international buffet in the company of a charismatic family of orangutans.
 Don’t miss the opportunity to photograph and interact with the apes as they swing and climb in their adjacent habitat.

 Attractions in Singapore

-There’s a lot to say about Singapore, so let’s start with some tips about Singapore’s must-see attractions:
+There’s a lot to say about the city, so let’s start with some tips about Singapore’s must-see attractions:

 Top Singapore attractions

 This city is an interesting mix of three different cultures: Malay, Chinese and Indian culture.
 Each culture has its own ethnic neighborhood that are all worth exploring: Malay village, Chinatown and Little India.
 Visit the beautiful Sri Veeramakaliamman Temple, Sri Mariamman Temple or the Buddha Tooth Relic Temple and Museum; enjoy the colorful shops and houses that Little India is known for, go to a hawkers center for some very good and cheap food, and don’t forget to visit the famous street market in Chinatown!